liusbl/List-Binders/README.md

 ## TODO

-1. Decide if convertion to Kotlin is necessary, at least for sample
+- Decide if convertion to Kotlin is necessary, at least for sample

+- Sublist item?

+- What if you were using stableID for viewType?
+Would that be possible somehow?